deanjlovett/web102-astroweight-calculator/README.md

 # web102-astroweight-calculator

+### An exercise for San Diego Code School's Fullstack Javascript Bootcamp

 A simple web page to calculate weight on some planets in solar system, our moon and the sun

 ## Getting Started